------------ ------------

 Experience the cutting-edge of exotic fishing!

-Extraordinarily healthy and prolific corals enable a jungle of habitat which contributes to the worldclass reef fishing.
-The majority of this fishing involves drifting over the reefs from the boat, however reef predators are also caught wading beaches and flats.
-This is one of the few places in the Indo-Pacific where it is possible for fly anglers to consistently hook coral trout, longnose emperor, camouflage grouper, red bass, and other reef predators.
-The high abundance and trophy size of coral trout is particularly special.
-The Nepoleon wrasse is a legendary reef predator of the South Pacific.
-We managed to land one small Nepoleon on fly, one monster was lost on spin, and several others were sighted on the exploratory trip.
-Consider yourself blessed by the fish gods if you get to hold one of these magical creatures!
+Extraordinarily healthy and prolific corals construct a jungle of habitat which contributes to the worldclass reef fishing.
+The majority of this fishing involves drifting in the boat over coral outcrops, however reef predators are also caught wading beaches and flats.
+This is one of the few places in the Indo-Pacific where it is possible for fly anglers to consistently hook coral trout (leopard coral grouper), longnose emperor, camouflage grouper, red bass (bohar snapper), and other reef predators.
+The high abundance and trophy size of coral trout is particularly special, but you need to buckle your seatbelt if you plan to land them!

 Exceptional bluewater fishing opportunities are found just beyond the barrier reef, although bluewater fly fishing in these waters is yet to be explored.
 Blue marlin and yellowfin tuna are caught trolling, plus you’ll find ferocious dogtooth tuna that attack metal jigs.
-Avid spearfishermen travel to the region for excellent shots at wahoo.
-One angler on the exploratory trip proved that you don’t have to be Polynesian to harpoon a bull mahi-mahi as it’s chased down by the boat!
+Avid spearfishermen travel to the region for excellent shots at world record wahoo.
+One angler on the exploratory trip proved that you don’t have to be Polynesian to harpoon a mahi-mahi as it’s chased down by the boat!

 This trip is ideally suited for skilled saltwater fly anglers that can spot fish on the flats and cast sinking lines from the boat.
 The challenging wade fishing terrain requires fly anglers to be in good physical shape.
-Conventional anglers have their best success fishing exclusively from the boat.
-Anglers with moderate to advance spin fishing skills will find this to be a worldclass fishery.
-In addition to fishing, there is sublime snorkeling amongst coral gardens where marine biodiversity abounds.
-Other activities include mountain hiking with spectacular vistas and beachgoing on deserted sand islands known as motus.
+Conventional anglers have their best success fishing almost exclusively from the boat.
+Anglers with moderate to advanced spin fishing skills will find this to be a spectacular fishery.
+Trolling is highly effective for anyone looking for serious pullage, and bait fishing produces a plethora of action.
+No matter your fishing preference, the tug is the drug in this magical destination!

+I am currently taking bookings for the 2026 & 2027 hosted trip season.
 I hope you can take part in this cutting-edge odyssey to the exotic out islands of French Polynesia!